MystenLabs/walrus/docs/devnet-public/README.md

   time.

-- **Cost Efficiency**: By utilizing advanced error correction coding, Walrus maintains storage costs at approximately five times the size of the stored blobs.
-And encoded parts of each blob are stored on each storage node.
-This is significantly more cost-effective compared to traditional full replication methods.
-And much more robust against failures compared to protocols that only store each blob on a subset of storage nodes.
+- **Cost Efficiency**: By utilizing advanced error correction coding, Walrus maintains storage costs at approximately five times the size of the stored blobs and encoded parts of each blob are stored on each storage node.
+This is significantly more cost-effective compared to traditional full replication methods and much more robust against failures compared to protocols that only store each blob on a subset of storage nodes.

 - **Integration with Sui Blockchain**: Walrus leverages the Sui chain for coordination, attesting